moritzblum/literal_transformations/readme.md

 9. `python -m spacy download en && python -m spacy download en_core_web_md`
 10. `pip install rdflib`
 11. `pip install pykeen`
 Test the installation by training DistMult on FB15k-237 (the installation is working, if the loss is printed out and the cpu usage goes up): `python main.py dataset FB15k-237 model DistMult input_drop 0.2 embedding_dim 100 batch_size 128 epochs 100 lr 0.001 process True`

+Furthermore, a second conda environment is required to preprocess the data for PyKeen.
+Therefore, we recommend Python 3.8 (in the following, this environment is only used if explicitly mentioned):
+1. `conda create --name literal_transformations python=3.8`
+2. `conda install pyg -c pyg -c conda-forge`
+3. `pip install pykeen`

 ## Experiments